What's Wrong With Agriculture?

 When Nature Is Unspoiled

 It doesn't have to be this way.
 With a little more effort and a lot less greed, man could return organic matter to the soil and build humus.
 But he seems to be hopelessly greedy and short-sighted.
 He would rather borrow from the soil's capital and ignore repaying this debt until necessity demands it.
 Necessity is now banging on the door!
 Desperately, man is looking to chemical fertilizers to bail him out and to repay his debt to the soil.
-But is this possible?
-Can chemical fertilizers truly restore soil fertility?
-No!
-Such was never intended.
+But can chemical fertilizers truly restore soil fertility?
+No they cannot (ibid., Walter and Shurter).

 LAW THREE: Avoid Pesticides and Herbicides -- They Commit Murder All The Way Up the Food Chain (Ex.
 20:13; Deut.
 5:17)

-Factory farms have perverted the food supply (1 Tim.
+Factory farms have perverted the food supply.
+"Avoid ... oppositions of science falsely so called" (1 Tim.
 6:20).
 They are diabolically oriented toward the ultimate destruction of mankind.
 Chemical pesticides and herbicides affect not only insects and plants, but man himself.
 They don't know when to stop killing.
-They affect everyone -- and that includes you.
-No matter who you are or where you live, you consume, in your food, pesticides originally meant for insects.
+You consume, in your food, pesticides originally meant for insects.
 And you carry these chemicals around in your body.
 More than a billion pounds of pesticides have already accumulated in the earth's air, water, soil, living plants and animals; and the amount grows daily.
 What these POISONS are doing to the entire web of life -- and to personal health -- is only beginning to be known.
 Pesticides such as DDT were passed up the food chain -- from phytoplankton to zoo-plankton, shrimp, small fish, larger fish and then fish-eating birds.
 By the time we get to the birds, the concentration may have accumulated an astounding 10 million times over the original amount present in the ocean water.
 Likewise on land, these poisons are extremely destructive to microorganisms and other minute forms of life and life-processes in the soil.
 Interference with these little-understood -- but vitally important -- links in the ecological cycle have profound effects.
 Land birds, for example, accumulate DDT by eating DDT-affected earthworms, caterpillars, etc. Since man eats some animals high up on the food chain, the potential danger to man is obvious.
 Those pesticides that do break down, don't just "disappear."
 As each pesticide breaks down "It becomes another chemical that may be less or more toxic than its parent," warns Dr. Alice Ottoboni of the California State Public Health Dept. "Be sober, be vigilant, because your adversary, the devil, like a roaring lion walketh about, seeking whom he may devour" (1 Pet.
 5:8) by POISON.

 Do insects have a purpose?
 Natural checks and controls limit the population of insects.
 Man should encourage this natural balance rather than devastate it.
 Less than one percent of the whole insect species are considered "pests" to man.
 But the positive benefits of insects are often overlooked.
 Bees, wasps, flies, butterflies and other insects pollinate plants that provide us with fruits and vegetables.
 Some insects are vital links in the food chains of fish, birds and land animals.
 Others act as scavengers of animal and vegetable debris and others as aerators of soil.
 Still others are parasites or predators of damaging insects.